lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 - Show the proposed solution and discuss the design improvements and the refactoring steps

-- Present the instructions for the following exercise and repeat as before; do it for all the exercises you want to cover during the dojo
+- Present the instructions for the following exercise and repeat the same steps as before; do it for all the exercises you want to cover during the dojo

-- Discuss with the group general approaches to start unit testing and refactoring legacy code-bases
+- Discuss with the group general approaches to start with unit testing and refactoring with legacy code-bases

 - Present and discuss with the group the slide about the relation between TDD and good design